 At the show

 We have found that the museum hangars take around two hours to explore, or three if you wish to take your time.
-This is perfect either for a short daytrip, or in conjunction with a Showcase Day.
+This is perfect either for a short daytrip, or in conjunction with a Flying Day.
 Duxford is also a “living museum”, with warbird operations and pleasure flights taking place most days, when weather permits.
 You may also be lucky enough to catch a display practice, so keep an eye on the flightline and be prepared to rush outside if you hear an engine cranking into life.
-On Showcase Days and airshow days particularly, the airshow is a hive of activity outside the official flying display times, and it is often enjoyable to sit by the flightline and watch the aircraft movements on offer.
+On Flying Days and Duxford Airshow days particularly, the airshow is a hive of activity outside the official flying display times, and it is often enjoyable to sit by the flightline and watch the aircraft movements on offer.

 On airshow days, the show site is very busy, and it is not practical to fully explore the museum.
-We recommend taking a look in the Air & Space Museum and the American Air Museum, at the very least, but don’t expect to be able to board the aircraft on Airliner Row, for example.
+We recommend taking a quick look in the Air & Space Museum and the American Air Museum, at the very least, but don’t expect to be able to board the aircraft on Airliner Row, for example.

 The crowdline at Duxford is reasonably long, and presents several viewing possibilities.
 Show centre is located by the control tower and hospitality enclosures, near the Air & Sea hangar.
 While large display teams look best from here, it is not the preferred spot for photographers, who gravitate towards the ends of the crowdline.